nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to find persons by tag.
 2. User enters keyword to search by.
-3. ContaX shows a list of persons whose tags contain the specified keyword.<br>&nbsp;
+3. ContaX shows a list of persons whose tags contain the specified keyword.<br><br>
    Use case ends.<br>&nbsp;

 **Extensions**